YODA – A1106619

 DOG-DOG INTERACTION ASSESSMENT:

-When off leash with other dogs, Yoda greets very bouncy and playfully at the gate.
+APRIL: When off leash with other dogs, Yoda greets very bouncy and playfully at the gate.
 Once introduced off leash, Yoda instantly positions to mount.
 He does not respond to handlers corrections.
+When greeting a shy male dog, Yoda instantly attempts to mount.
+Yoda did not respond to handler’s correction and was persistent in his attempts to mount.

 During his initial medical exam, Yoda was tense but allowed all handling.